DropYourHead/titanic/README.md

 # titanic
-This is my first try on Taggle.
+This is a first try on Taggle.
 I try a simple task on Taggle called Titanic - Machine Learning from Disaster and the website is https://www.kaggle.com/c/titanic/data
 Since the data is tabular, I choose XGB for the classification prediction.